2022 V-League Collegiate Challenge

-The 2022 V-League Collegiate Challenge is the first conference of the V-League (14th season of the V-League franchise; 41st conference of the former Shakey's V-League) after it relaunched this year after six years.
+The 2022 V-League Collegiate Challenge was the first season of the revival of the V-League.
 It is the inaugural competition of the V-League as a standalone tournament after being tied with Shakey's Pizza in the past as their title sponsor.

 The tournament began on October 16 for men's with 12 teams while October 19 for women's with 8 teams.